top of page

 Fact: They do, but their special interests tend to be closer to what would be considered socially acceptable.
 For example, an autistic girl may have a passion for books, which is less likely to raise concern.

 Fact: Autism exists on a spectrum.
-While some autistic girls and women may not be social, others are.
+While some autistic girls and AFAB individuals may not be social, others are.
 Despite the fact that these individuals are social, they still may struggle with social interactions and need scripts.
 They may thrive in structured friendships (like one-on-one bonds) while struggling in group dynamics.

 Myth 4: Autism looks the same in everyone.